kondrak/codespawn/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/3pw4g0n398qpud79?svg=true)](https://ci.appveyor.com/project/kondrak/codespawn)
 [![Coverage Status](https://coveralls.io/repos/github/kondrak/codespawn/badge.svg?branch=master)](https://coveralls.io/github/kondrak/codespawn?branch=master)

-Codespawn is a basic code generator for C++ and Rust.
+Codespawn is a basic C++ and Rust code generator.
 Initially, it was written as a helper tool for [ProDBG](https://github.com/emoon/ProDBG).
-API definition can be done in either JSON or XML, the crate supports both reading from file or from a string directly in the program.
-As of 0.1 release, it's possible to generate enums, structs, functions and variables.
+API to be generated can be defined in either JSON or XML format and the crate supports both reading from a file or a string.
+As of 0.1 release, it's possible to generate enums, structs, functions and variables with all applicable attributes and properties.

 Usage
 -----